Documentation

 - func (b *EventBus) Start()

-- func (b *EventBus) Subscribe(bufferSize int) <-chan Event
+- func (b *EventBus) Subscribe(name string, bufferSize int) <-chan Event

-- func (b *EventBus) SubscribeLeaderOnly(bufferSize int) <-chan Event
+- func (b *EventBus) SubscribeLeaderOnly(name string, bufferSize int) <-chan Event

-- func (b *EventBus) SubscribeTypes(bufferSize int, eventTypes ...string) <-chan Event
+- func (b *EventBus) SubscribeTypes(name string, bufferSize int, eventTypes ...string) <-chan Event

 - func (b *EventBus) Unsubscribe(ch <-chan Event)